2022 Krasnoyarsk kindergarten shooting

-On 28 March 2022, 19-year-old Polina Dvorkina went to kindergarten No. 31 in Krasnoyarsk, Russia, where she planned to kill the male students.
-Dvorkina was apprehended and no one at the school was hurt.
-Earlier that day, she had shot and killed her father at their home.
-It is believed to be the first crime in Russia committed on the basis of misandry.
+The Krasnoyarsk kindergarten shooting is an attempted anti-male massacre that occurred on 28 March 2022.
+On that day, Polina Dvorkina, a 19-year-old who expressed hatred towards men, fatally shot her father at their home in Krasnoyarsk, Russia, before entering Kindergarten № 31, where she planned to commit a mass shooting by killing all the men and boys in the school.
+Dvorkina was apprehended by school staff and no one at the school was hurt.
+The attempted attack is believed to be the first crime in Russia's history committed on the basis of anti-male sentiment.

 Events

-On 28 March 2022, at 4:00 a.m, Dvorkina's drunken father tried to force his way into her, shouting: "I gave birth to you, I will kill you".
-When her father entered the room, she hit him twice on the head with a dumbbell, causing him to fall and start bleeding.
-She then shot him with a 12-gauge hunting rifle, killing him.
-At about 14:00 she entered kindergarten No. 31 on Menzhinskogo Street, hiding a shotgun under her coat.
-The guards recognized her because she had come there a few days before to apply for a job.
+During the morning hours of 28 March 2022, at 4:00 a.m., Dvorkina attacked her father at their home by violently hitting him on the head with a dumbbell, causing him to fall and start bleeding.
+She then shot him with a 12-gauge shotgun, killing him instantly.
+During her court appearance, Dvorkina claimed that her father was drunk and shouted that he wanted to kill her.
+Later that day, she left her house and entered the Kindergarten № 31 building on Menzhinskogo Street at around 14:00, hiding a shotgun under her coat.
+The guards recognized her because she previously came to the kindergarten a few days before to apply for a job.
 She was able to enter the building under the pretext that she needed to pick up a child.
-In the "caramel" group at that time, 17 children aged 4 to 5 years old were sleeping during the quiet hour.
-The teacher noticed a rifle under Dvorkina's coat, shouted, and started resisting.
+In the "Caramel" group at that time, a total of 17 children, all between the ages of 4 and 5, were sleeping during the quiet hour.
+The teacher noticed a shotgun under Dvorkina's coat, shouted, and started resisting.
 During the arrest, Dvorkina fired a shot, and the bullet hit the wall.
 She was apprehended by one of the kindergarten employees, a physical education instructor.
 The caretakers held Dvorkina until law enforcement arrived.